Learn how to cook yellowtail fish with simple step-by-step recipes.

 What is Yellowtail Snapper?

-Yellowtail snapper (Ocyurus chrysurus) is a popular reef fish found in the western Atlantic, from the Bahamas and the Florida Keys to the Gulf of Mexico and beyond.
+Yellowtail snapper (Ocyurus chrysurus) is a popular reef fish found in the western Atlantic, from the Bahamas and Florida Keys to the Gulf of Mexico.

 Pan Seared Yellowtail